craftercms/docs/source/by-role/system-admin/configuration/delivery/setup-project-for-delivery.rst

 :last-updated: 4.0.3

-.. index:: Setup Project for a Delivery Environment
+.. index:: Project Delivery, Delivery Environment

 .. _setup-project-for-delivery:

 ========================================
 Setup Project for a Delivery Environment
 ========================================
 In this section, we will be working in the delivery environment of CrafterCMS and describing how to setup your project for a delivery environment.

 -----------------------------
 Setup Crafter Deployer Target
 -----------------------------
 CrafterCMS out of the box has a script to help you create your deployer target for the delivery environment.

 In the ``bin`` folder in your CrafterCMS delivery environment, we will use the script ``init-site.sh`` to help us create the deployer target.